As the days go by, I continue to eliminate the I, 2023

 Here, Blanchot emphasizes how the creator must ’bear witness’, ‘surrender’ and ‘renounce personal beliefs and desires’, to adapt to the solitary permission, in ‘submission’, for the imagination of other worlds to take form.[2]

-On reflection, if we reflect upon the self as an ever evolving state, where the use of ‘I’ can be considered as an utterance in time, through which, time holds the potential for changing points of view, along with the person ‘I’ used to be, then how are we ever able to grasp a sense of self?
+On reflection, if the self is an ever evolving state, where ‘I’ is an utterance in time, through which, time holds the potential for changing points of view, then, how are we ever able to grasp a sense of self if the the person ‘I’ used to be has the potential to perpetually shift?

 [1] Ingar Brinck.
 ‘The Indexical ‘I’: The First Person in Thought and Language’.
 The Netherlands: Kluwer Academic Publishers, 1997.
 P158-169